lulco/phoenix/docs/migrations.md

 ## Migrations

 ### Create migration
 To create new migration, use command [create](create_command.md).
-In all migrations you can setup several operations: create new tables, change existing tables and also rename or drop existing tables.
+In all migrations you can setup several operations: create new tables, change existing tables and also rename, drop or truncate existing tables.

 #### Create table
 ```php